 The Arriyadh Development Authority announced the addition of a new public transport system – a Metro, to counteract as a solution to Saudi Arabia’s increasing population issues.
 The project has been given to Zaha Hadid Architects.
-They are calling it the King Abdullah Financial District (KAFD) Metro Station, which will serve as a key interchange on the new Riyadh Metro network for Line 1, as well as the terminus of Line 4 (for passengers to the airport) and Line 6.
-This proposed new metro station in Riyadh, Saudi Arabia, is an outstanding and powerful design which will add up as a modern landmark to the city.
+They are calling it the King Abdullah Financial District (KAFD) Metro Station, which will serve as a key interchange on the new Riyadh Metro network for Line 1 and the terminus of Line 4 (for passengers to the airport) and Line 6.
+This proposed new metro station in Riyadh, Saudi Arabia, is an outstanding and powerful design that will add up as a modern landmark to the city.

 The project would comprise of six platforms over four public floors and two levels of underground car parking, designed in a manner that it blends in well with the existing systems.

 The first look of the designs projects a futuristic character, inclusive of a repetition of a unique wave like motif – named the sine-waves, it acts as “spine for the building’s circulation.”

 These sine-waves are extended to the station’s envelope and strictly affiliated to its internal layout, translating the architectural concept to the exterior.